Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 I believe in creating an easy to access and navigate online experience for my clients – but this must also be secure.
 You will note that if you look above in the address bar, I am using https protocol (techie for secure) and depending on your browser, a green padlock may be displayed.
 What does this mean…………… Well it simply means that I am using an approved SSL certificate or in other words, all the data passed between your computer and my web host server is encrypted and secure.

 In addition to this my web server is located in a physically secure location and furthermore, I do not record any credit or debit card details – all payments are made via Paypal through their system directly.

 I have studied a number of courses in photography, some which resulted in certificates and accreditation and others which were purely for interest.
-I am a member of the World Photography Organisation; The Society Of Wedding; Portrait Photographers and Wedding and Portrait Photographers International too, but please don’t judge me, or any other photographer based on a certificate or letters after their name – make your decision an informed one, based on; do you get on with them – could you relax and work with them? and more importantly – is the quality of their product and their personal style in line with what you are looking for?
+However, please don’t judge me, or any other photographer based on a certificate or letters after their name – make your decision an informed one, based on; do you get on with them – could you relax and work with them? and more importantly – is the quality of their product and their personal style in line with what you are looking for?

 I don’t want to get into an argument about is Nikon or Canon best – I have always used Canon (but both brands are great).

 I have five Canon DSLR bodies, a whole host of professional fast lenses (primes, macros and zooms), several flash guns and numerous studio stands, lights and accessories (in fact it weighs quite a bit to carry around for a whole day!)

 My equipment is of a professional standard and the results speak for themselves – although do note that it is not just about the equipment, it is about the skill and attitude of the person behind the camera that really counts.